Authentication-Advocate/webauthn-wall-of-shame/index.md

 </summary>
   While I'd like people to really consider it a <em>bare minimum</em> feature for business SaaS, I'm OK with it costing a little extra to cover maintenance costs.
 If your SSO support is a 10% price hike, you're not on this list.
 But these percentage increases are not maintenance costs, they're revenue generation because you know your customers have no good options.
 </details>

+## Attributions
+* This code enabling this project was forked from the work of [robchahin](https://github.com/robchahin) on the [SSO Wall of Shame](https://github.com/robchahin/sso-wall-of-shame).
+They are in no way endorsing the content published here.

 ## Footnotes
 {% for vendor in vendors %}